ON THIS PAGE: You will read about how to cope with challenges in everyday life after your child’s diagnosis. Use the menu to see other pages.

 It is important that your child has recommended medical checkups and tests (see Follow-Up Care) to take care of their health.
 Ask the doctor about receiving a survivorship care plan that is best for your child’s needs.

 Changing role of caregivers

 Parents, other family members, and friends may also go through periods of transition.
 A caregiver plays a very important role in supporting a child diagnosed with craniopharyngioma, providing physical, emotional, and practical care on a daily or as-needed basis.
 Many caregivers become focused on providing this support, especially if the treatment period lasts for many months or longer.

 However, as treatment is completed, the caregiver's role often changes.
 Eventually, the need for caregiving related to a child’s diagnosis will become much less or come to an end as your child gets older.
 Family counselors at pediatric treatment centers can help with this transition.
 You can also learn more about adjusting to life after caregiving.

 Looking for More Survivorship Resources?

 For more information about survivorship, explore these related items.
 Please note that these links will take you to other sections of Cancer.Net:

 Survivorship Resources: Cancer.Net offers information and resources to help survivors cope, including specific sections for children and teens and young adults.
 There is also a main section on survivorship for people of all ages.

-ASCO Answers Cancer Survivorship Guide: Get this 44-page booklet that can help with the transition into life after treatment.
+ASCO Answers Guide to Cancer Survivorship: Get this 48-page booklet that can help with the transition into life after treatment.
 It includes blank treatment summary and survivorship care plan forms.
 The free booklet is available as a PDF, so it is easy to print.